 Stargazing is more than seeing a smattering of stars from your front lawn.
-It’s the spine-tingling moment when you see an official ‘dark sky’, recognised by the International Dark-Sky Association
+It’s the spine-tingling moment when you see an official ‘dark sky’ as recognised by the International Dark-Sky Association

 .
-Gaze at galaxies in Northumberland’s Dark Sky Park and spot constellations above our coastline.
+Gaze at galaxies in Northumberland’s Dark Sky Park and spot constellations in the night skies above our coastline.

 Northumberland is fortunate enough to have extremely low levels of light pollution, which means we have the most ‘pristine dark skies’ in England (CPRE Night Blight Report 2016).
-This makes it one of the best places in the country to go stargazing.
+This makes it one of the best places in the country to discover the night sky and go stargazing.

 The whole of Northumberland National Park